NIGHT WALKING NORTH KENT Festival.

 Kent is reputed to be one of the most haunted counties in the UK, with numerous historical and contemporary accounts of ghosts, ‘walking abroad’ at night.
 In response to the Inspiral London Night Walking Festival of North Kent, GHost Hostings 19, will explore the idea of ghosts as a night walking phenomena.
 Hostings 19 takes its title from a 16th century book on ghosts and demonology, De spectris, lemuribus et magnis atque insolitis fragoribus, by Swiss theologian Ludwig Lavater.
 One of the most popular books of its day, it demonstrates that the phenomena of ghosts have always perplexed and fascinated the living.
 With a programme that includes urban legend expert Scott Wood, of the London Fortean Society, renowned storyteller Giles Abbott and sonic performance collective Breathing Space we will introduce you to some infamous Kent ghost and other weird folk tales.
 We will also be exploring ghosts and their movements in a wider context.
 The GHost Hostings are one part of the creative research project GHost.
 GHost is a visual arts and creative research project which explores the nature of ghosts both metaphorically and practically in its activities.
 Serving as a supporting platform (or host) GHost aims to enable invited guests to visually and conceptually manifest and interrogate the idea of the ghost.

-9.15pm-12.15am HiLights Northfleet Night Walk: toward Rosherville Pleasure Gardens & back.
+9.15pm-10.45 or for the adventurous to 12.15am HiLights Northfleet Night Walk: toward Rosherville Pleasure Gardens & back.
 Book Ticket

 This unique HiLight night walk to Northfleet, explores the history and glory days of the Rosherville Pleasure Gardens.
 Encounter the Thameside views as never before as we wind our way up and down the cement work cliff faces toward Ebbsfleet.
 Along the way you’ll join in the magic lantern show, with artists Mollett and Morris, as they lead us through Rosherville’s Pleasures.